The Undulator Radiation Collider: An Energy Efficient Design For A $\sqrt{s}=10^{15}$ GeV Collider

-The effective cross-section is the inverse of $n_\gamma$, $\sigma_\mathrm{eff} \approx 100\,\mathrm{nb}$.
-This is over a factor of 100 lower than the naive cross-section.
-The calculation above is of course very rough and is probably at best correct to within an order of magnitude, but this result is very encouraging.
-It appears that an exponential cascade which greatly increases the cross-section can be avoided and in fact the cross-section can be reduced substantially.
-For the remainder of this paper we will assume that a cross-section of $100\,\mathrm{nb}$ can in fact be achieved.
-Note that this a factor $10^7$ lower than the \emph{pp} cross-section we started with.
+This calculation shows that the exponential cascade can be entirely avoided and so the effective cross-section is just equal to the photon-photon cross-section in the periodic magnetic field, $\sigma_{\gamma \gamma \to \mathrm{hadrons}}$.
+For the remainder of this paper we will assume that a cross-section of around $40\,\mathrm{nb}$ can in fact be achieved.
+Note that this a factor $3 \times 10^7$ lower than the \emph{pp} cross-section we started with.

-With this cross-section, the energy required to collect 10 interesting events is about 4 years of the total solar luminosity.
-Since the collider will likely take decades to construct (see section~\ref{location}) it would probably make sense to run for longer, say 40 years, using a fraction, say 10\%, of the solar luminosity.
+With this cross-section, the energy required to collect 10 interesting events is about 1.5 years of the total solar luminosity.
+Since the collider will likely take decades to construct (see section~\ref{location}) it would probably make sense to run for longer, say 30 years, using a fraction, say 5\%, of the solar luminosity.